-6 Research Projects | 71 Publications | 5 Patents
+5 Research Projects | 40 Publications | 1 Patents

 Female Representation in NUST

 Science and technology is a field where women are usually under-represented globally with an evident gender gap.
-Despite being a university focused on engineering and related technologies, NUST has managed to provide an environment conducive for women to pursue an education in these fields, with current female enrolment at 30%.
+Despite being a university focused on engineering and related technologies, NUST has managed to provide an environment conducive for women to pursue an education in these fields, with current female enrolment at 29%.
 The university also facilitates female students by providing them with on-campus accommodation, equipped with appropriate sports and health facilities, with priority given to students from remote areas of Pakistan.
 Apart from a healthy female students’ representation, NUST also has a female membership of around 22 % in its pool of faculty and researchers.
 NUST has a stringent policy on harassment against women at the workplace to provide a healthy environment for women at the workplace.

 NUST Daycare Facility

 higher education, NUST has taken significant measures to facilitate working mothers or women pursuing higher education.
 A dedicated day-care facility for NUST female students and employees, along with an on-campus school for kids has been established at NUST so that the mothers can carry out their duties without stress.
 Currently, more than 30 Children are enrolled in daycare whereas 200+ students are enrolled in NUST affiliated school.
 Such adequate childcare access at arms’ length has significantly reduced the burden on mothers.